Cap-go/capacitor-audiosession/README.md

 <docgen-api>
 <!--Update the source file JSDoc comments and rerun docgen to update the docs below-->

+iOS-only plugin to query and control the audio session output and listen to route changes and interruptions.

 ### currentOutputs()

 ```typescript
 currentOutputs() => Promise<AudioSessionPorts[]>
 ```

+Get the current active audio output routes.

+On web and non-iOS platforms, this resolves to an empty array.

 **Returns:** <code>Promise&lt;AudioSessionPorts[]&gt;</code>